microsoft/aed-content-nasa-su20/Learn/rocks-project/2-introduction-to-artifical-intelligence/includes/6-common-ai-libraries.md

-# Common AI Libraries in Python
+# Discover Common Python Libraries Useful in AI Projects

 Over the course of the project, we will be using the libraries listed below.
 They are all free and commonly used in real life artificial intelligence projects.